KSXGitHub/github-actions-deploy-aur/README.md

 ```

 **Tip:** To create secrets (such as `secrets.AUR_USERNAME`, `secrets.AUR_EMAIL`, and `secrets.AUR_SSH_PRIVATE_KEY` above), go to `$YOUR_GITHUB_REPO_URL/settings/secrets`.
 [Read this for more information](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).

+**Tip:** This action does not generate PKGBUILD for you, you must generate it yourself (e.g. by using actions before this action).